Provincial-level divisions of China

-Province-level division can be traced back to the Yuan dynasty.
+Provincial-level division can be traced back to the Yuan dynasty.
 The political status of Taiwan Province, as well as small portions of other provinces, are disputed.

 Government

 The legislative branch at the provincial level is the People's Congress, modeled on the National People's Congress.
 Provincial People's Congresses have had legislative powers since 1979, and pass laws on a wide variety of issues.
 The executive branch is the Provincial People's Government, led by a governor in the provinces, a mayor in provincial-level cities, a chairman in the autonomous regions.
 The head of the government is assisted by a number of subordinate officials such as Vice-Governors.
 The head of the People's Government is appointed by the State Council.
 (Note: Subordinate provincial officials are appointed by province-level committees.)
 That said, the People's Governments are responsible to both the State Council and the regional People's Congress, and implement the decisions of both bodies.
 They also pass the State Council's instructions down to the lower levels of the administration.
 Province-level governments have the power to set budgets and raise revenue, although they are subject to the State Council's approval.
 They can pursue development projects without seeking central government approval.

+The Xinjiang Production and Construction Corps is commonly considered an entity parallel to the provincial-level local governments in official Chinese sources.

-Provincial level party structure
+Provincial-level party structure

-As with the central government, province-level divisions are governed by parallel party and state structures.
+As with the central government, provincial-level divisions are governed by parallel party and state structures.
 Each province-level branch of the Chinese Communist Party (CCP) holds a Party Congress every five years.
 The congress will elect a Party Committee, which in turn elects a Standing Committee.
-The Standing Committee includes a party secretary, who is the leader of the CCP in that province-level division.
+The Standing Committee includes a party secretary, who is the leader of the CCP in that provincial-level division.
 The Standing Committee usually includes the top members of the People's Government as well.